 1. Ice Skating

 Ice skating in Northern Colorado is a magical pastime.
 Almost every resort in Colorado offers some kind of ice skating experience, but there’s none quite like skating on the rink in the square in Fort Collins.
 Right before Thanksgiving, downtown Fort Collins is lit up like a wonderland, Christmas music rings in the air, and every Fort Collins staple restaurant adds a seasonal dish to their menu.
 Located near the rink are ice cream shops, clothing boutiques, coffee shops, restaurant, and of course, the horse-drawn carriages.
 The Old Town Square skate rink offers Kwik Rink synthetic ice which is the same ice that hockey players and figure skaters use.
 If you’re not a fan of skating, that’s okay!
-Rink admission is $2 and you can rent a pair of skates for $1.
+Rink admission and skate rentals are FREE!
 Skaters are welcome to use skates of their own as well.
 If you’re not from around Fort Collins, check out the outdoor rink at Estes Park, the 9,000 square foot rink at Beaver Creek at the Black Family Ice Rink, or visit one of the largest outdoor rinks in North America at Keystone Resort Dercum Square Ice Rink at Alpine Lake.

 2. Ice Climbing